Jasmine-ickosamor/Daily-Sales-Performance-For-January---March/ReadME.md

 - **Clenaed Data**: Processed version of the dataset used for analysis.
 - **Dashboard**: Non-interactive Excel dashboard with charts and KPIs.
 - **Observations and Recommendations**: Documented insights and business recommendations written in the same file.

-  ## Key Insights
-  - Sales dipped in February but improved again in March.
-  - Naypyitaw was the top city in revenue generation.

     ## Tools Used
     - Microsoft Excel (Power Query, Pivot Tables, Charts, Dashboarding)